Uhnji/Uhnji/READINGLIST.md

 # Overview
-<p>This is my reading list, introducing papers, books, and articles that are to my interest.
-Most Texts here will be scholastic articles, covering concepts in comupter systems and deep learning. <\p>
+This is my reading list, introducing papers, books, and articles that are to my interest.
+Most Texts here will be scholastic articles, covering concepts in comupter systems and deep learning.
 # My Reading List
 ## Research Articles